elliot-100/Spond-classes/README.md

 Subgroup.name: str
 ```

-* Create `Event` class instance from the dict returned by the corresponding `Spond`
+* Create `Event` instance from the dict returned from the API by the corresponding
-  method:
+  `Spond` method:

 ```
 spond_classes.Event(**dict)